 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to limited interest rate risk as it only holds cash and highly liquid short-term investments.
-The Company is not exposed to interest rate risk with its lease liability as it is not subject to floating interest rates.
+The Company is not exposed to interest rate risk with its lease liabilities or convertible debentures as they are not subject to floating interest rates.